 Add visual clues to help collaborators identify appropriate work.
 Like "spacer" pages to create more distinction between pages or emojis to communicate purpose and status.

 I should make it clear my beef lies solely with status emojis.
 I've got no problems with emojis that are static.
 The former tend to show up in component libraries.
-The latter happen in local files to make wayfinding a bit easier.
-Here's an example:
+The latter tend to show up in local files.
+Static emojis job is to make wayfinding a bit easier.
+Here's an example of each:

 Dynamic emojis in a component library’s pages: